bbkane/www.bbkane.com/content/blog/Software-Engineering-Ideas-That-Influence-Me.md

   are examples of programming patterns that fall out of the somewhat extreme needs video game designs impose on their architects.
 I haven't tried these architectures but I really liked these talks.
+- [Against unnecessary databases](https://beepb00p.xyz/unnecessary-db.html) - This seems obvious in hindsight.
+However, I often get too eager to transform my data as I'm ingesting it and pay the price (difficult to understand, change, and test) later.
+- [WTF Dial](https://wtfdial.com/) Ben B Johnson wrote this app and an (incomplete) series of blog posts about how it works.
+I really like it because there's very little library usage.
+He's implementing things "by hand".
+I've learned a lot by reading the blog posts and studying the source code.

 ### Examples